almamarie/HTML-CSS-Space-tourism-website-Frontend-Masters/README.md

 - I have learned that I need to always take a look at all the designs (desktop, tablet, and mobile) before I start designing.
 I finished with my design and when I was making the pages to respond to mobile and tablet also, I realised that I had to change so many things.
 At some point, I had to go back and redesign one of the pages all over again.
 I need to add that to my project planning phase.

 - I also learned that I need to find a proper planning system/tool for my projects.
-This was also tied to getting enough screens for my coding because I have been using my laptop's screen only and I always need to have the code I am writing (HTML and CSS always opened when I am designing and Javascript also), I also needed to have the design file(figma) always opened so I can alwayd refer and finally, the output of my code on another screen.
-Because I didn't have these screens, I kept going backa and forth whcih always got me confused.
+This was also tied to getting enough screens for my coding because I was using my laptop's screen only and I always needed to have the code I was writing (HTML and CSS always opened when designing and Javascript also), I also needed to have the design file(figma) always opened so I could always refer and finally, the output of my code on another screen.
+Because I didn't have these screens, I kept going back and forth which always got me confused and going around in circles trying to get the screen I needed.
 I finished the project in 4 days but I believe I could have done it in a shorter time if I had these sorted out.

 ### Continued development

 Some concepts I need to develop are outlined below:

 - I need to understand how to develop multipage websites with only JS, HTML and CSS.
-I struggled with this so much that could complete it.
+I struggled with this so much that could not complete it.
 Google search only showed me "developing multipage website with REACT" not Javascript only

 - I also need to understand how to create multipage websites with the MVP architecture.
-Because I couldn't solve the above problem (creating multipage websites with JS only), I could experiment with this.
-I successfully got it to work for only 1 page but the momment the page changes, I get an error.
+Because I couldn't solve the above problem (creating multipage websites with JS only), I could not experiment with this.
+It only works for the first page but the momment the page changes, I get an error.

-- The final this is how to check for changes in screen size (responsive design) with JS DOM.
+- The final thing is how to check for changes in screen size (responsive design) with JS DOM.
 This project required a different image (landscape and portrait) for mobile/tablet and desktop designs but I couldn't do it.

 ## Author